tensorflow/tfjs-website/source/tutorials/model-save-load.md

 # Managing models stored at client side

-As you have learned above, with code such as `model.save('localstorage://my-model')` and `model.save('indexeddb://my-model')`, you can store a `tf.Model`'s topology and weights in the user's client-side browser data stores.
-You often desire the ability to find out what models have been stored, e.g., in Local Storage or IndexedDB.
+As you have learned above, you can store a `tf.Model`'s topology and weights in the user's client-side browser data stores, including Local Storage and IndexedDB, by using code such as `model.save('localstorage://my-model')` and `model.save('indexeddb://my-model')`.
+But how do you find out what models have been stored there so far?
 This can be achieved by using the *manager*s that come with the `tf.io` API:

 ```js
 // List models in Local Storage.